Untitled design (9).jpg

 Sarah Quartel: Sing, My Child

-Traditional Slovenian (arr.
-Janez Močnik): Ta Stara Bozicna Pejsen
+Traditional Slovenian, arr.
+Janez Močnik: Ta Stara Bozicna Pejsen

-Franz Xaver Gruber (arr.
-Christopher Harris): Silent Night
+Franz Xaver Gruber, arr.
+Christopher Harris: Silent Night

-Traditional English: O Come All Ye Faithful
+Traditional English, arr.
+TBD: O Come All Ye Faithful

 Kim Andre Arnesen: Even When He Is Silent